openservicemesh/osm-docs/content/en/docs/getting_started/traffic_split.md

 - [http://localhost:8082](http://localhost:8082) - **bookstore-v2**

-The counter should _not_ be incrementing because no traffic is flowing yet to the `bookstore-v2` service.
+The counter should be incrementing because traffic to the `bookstore` service is split to its endpoints that include both the `bookstore-v1` and `bookstore-v2` backend pods.

 ### Create SMI Traffic Split

-Deploy the SMI traffic split policy to direct 100 percent of the traffic sent to the root `bookstore` service to the `bookstore` service backend.
-This is effectively the same as not having a `TrafficSplit` configuration as we are directing 100 percent of traffic from the root service to itself.
-However, the `TrafficSplit` configuration will be subsequently updated to direct a percentage of traffic to `version v2` of the bookstore service using the `bookstore-v2` leaf service.
+Deploy the SMI traffic split policy to direct 100 percent of the traffic sent to the root `bookstore` service to the `bookstore-v1` service backend.
+This is necessary to ensure traffic directed to the `bookstore` service is only directed to `version v1` of the bookstore app, which includes the pods backing the `bookstore-v1` service.
+The `TrafficSplit` configuration will be subsequently updated to direct a percentage of traffic to `version v2` of the bookstore service using the `bookstore-v2` leaf service.
 For this reason, it is important to ensure client applications always communicate with the root service if a traffic split is desired later on, otherwise the client application will need to be updated to communicate with the root service when a traffic split is desired.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/openservicemesh/osm-docs/{{< param osm_branch >}}/manifests/split/traffic-split-v1.yaml